 Skip to main content

-Preparing for Drupal 12: Auditing Database API Usage
+Preparing for Drupal 12: I Built a CLI to Audit Your Database API Usage

 The Drupal Core issue #3525077: [D12] Remove deprecated paths from the Database API & friends outlines the plan to strip these wrappers from core/includes/database.inc.